simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 # Objective C
 Objective C is the main programming language for writing software for OS X and iOS.
 Objective C is a superset of the C programming language and inherits many characeristic of C while also adding object-oriented capabilities and a dynamic runtime [15].
 There are currently two versions of Objective C: 'modern' and 'legacy'.
 The modern version is Objective C 2.0 with the programming interface "Objective-C Runtime Reference" while the legacy version is described in the "Objective-C 1 Runtime Reference" [15].\
-Even though Objective C is primarily object-oriented it is possible to do functional progamming.
+Even though Objective C is primarily object-oriented it is possible to do functional progamming with the following implementation of the key conpects of functional programming.
 ### Pure functions in Objective C
 Pure functions are natively implemented in Objective C:
 ```